soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 outsourced teams lack the resource to launch this apparently very simple app in time.

-### Stupid, buggy code
+### Worst possible code

-The moment I cloned the code and read it, I was cursing whoever wrote that piece of shit software.
-I wished them occasional comatose.
+The first time I took a look at it, I was cursing whoever wrote that piece of junk software.

 I'm not to say that my code is any good, but it sure was better than theirs.